-The Company's cash holdings are held in major currencies, which are EUR, GBP and USD, comprising a mix of bank deposits and cash funds.
+The Company's cash holdings are held in major currencies, which are EUR, GBP and USD, and also in ZAR, comprising a mix of bank deposits and cash funds.
 The non-EUR balances are translated into EUR at the balance sheet closing rate.